 Gold Coast Security Firm Panoptic Solutions founder Troy Claydon has been in Penang for a week, leading the family’s private search and told the Gold Coast Bulletin by all accounts she was of completely sound mind.

-The circumstances of her last known movements were “unusual”, Mr Claydon said, adding she didn’t have her passport or bank cards and where she allegedly asked to be dropped off was an “odd location”.
+The circumstances of her last known movements were “unusual”, Mr. Claydon said, adding she didn’t have her passport or bank cards and where she allegedly asked to be dropped off as an “odd location”.

 “There is CCTV footage of the driver departing without her but no other footage.

 “There are CCTV cameras along the main road but the local police didn’t check them in time and they have now been wiped over.”

 Panoptic operations manager Ben Hosking, a former search and rescue assistant co-ordinator for the Northern Territory police, is helping coordinate the hunt in Penang from the Gold Coast.